 I willed a truck to swerve into the Xterra and crush me utterly, resulting in a painful yet quick death that would then allow release of my spirit which would stand beside the body while my guides gathered round to usher me back to the ethereal world, my soul’s original home.
 I’d been reading a lot of books on Near Death Experiences and the afterlife searching for information, in particular what happens when a child completes suicide .
 What did ministers think?
 Mediums see in their trances?
 I understand now the lengths to which distraught people seek relief.
 Some take to drink, to prescription drugs, to sex, to travel—whatever is available to outpace the pain.

 I might have judged these people before, might have shaken my head at human foibles and weakness, at the fault that must somehow lie with the parents of a child who completes the act.
 I was once that uninformed woman who wondered what in the household, in the family dynamics drove a child to suicide?
 Free-thinker that I tend to be I nevertheless succumbed to priming by school administrators when a middle school student took his life in the district I worked for many years ago.
 It wasn’t depression that led to the outcome of suicide, we were told, it was “anger”.
 A depressed person wouldn’t have the energy to complete the act.
 I see now that we had no right to theorize in this manner.
-I had no idea what I was talking about when I assumed it was because a family was wealthy and showered a child with material goods rather than affection was the reason for his actions, or that the child who’d shot himself on campus a year and a half before my son passed, was a victim of familial neglect.
+I had no idea what I was talking about when I assumed the reason this child, whose family was wealthy, had been showered with material goods rather than affection and this was the reason for his actions.
+Nor was their evidence to support the idea that the child who’d shot himself on Mitch’s high school campus a year and a half before he passed, was a victim of familial neglect.
 Those were all rumors.
 None of us had or have the right to speculate about someone else’s private pain.

 On the last day of our ski trip in Park City, I decided that if I had to go on living without my son, I would dedicate myself to deepening my yoga practice.

-Less than a week after his death, I had gone to the studio where I practice needing respite from my mother as well as the questions with which I endlessly hound myself–what more could I have said to my son, done for him, forced him to do so that he would still be alive?
+Less than a week after his death, I had gone to the Inner Vision Yoga needing respite from my mother as well as the questions with which I endlessly hound myself–what more could I have said to my son, done for him, forced him to do so that he would still be alive?
 I hadn’t been out of the house since the Sunday before he died and there was too much light, the Arizona sun exposing me for who I had become–the woman whose son had killed himself, the mother who didn’t have skill or will enough to save her son.